 In January 2024, after several CT scans showing only the slightest growth of the mass on her lung, Dr. Senne finally exclaimed to Rita, “I’m tired of seeing you!” to which she replied only with a puzzled and defeated look.
 He explained, “No, I mean in a good way!
 Aren’t you tired of coming in for these tests that aren’t giving us any answers?
 I’d like to get to the bottom of this and soon.”
 He added, “I’d really like to sit across from you one day, hold your hand, and say ‘Rita, you are cancer free!’”

 After conferring with Dr. Joni Buechler from the Prairie Lakes Cancer Center, Dr. Senne decided to try a proactive approach.
-He asked Rita if she would be willing to undergo an ION robotic bronchoscopy – a brand-new cancer detection procedure that allows doctors to take a deeper and more consise look at the lungs and air passages for an earlier and more definitive diagnosis.
+He asked Rita if she would be willing to undergo an ION robotic bronchoscopy – a brand-new cancer detection procedure that allows doctors to take a deeper and more concise look at the lungs and air passages for an earlier and more definitive diagnosis.
 After the minimally invasive procedure, Rita had the answer she needed - Dr. Senne was able to confirm that the mass in her lung was cancer.

 Cancer Center Bell.
 Rita shared, “It was just so heartwarming that so many people came out of their offices and out from behind their desks to clap for me.”